pmcgrath/PMCG.Messaging/readme.md

 }
 ```

-Compile as follows
+### Compile sample as follows
 Place the content of the bins directory into a local directory
 Place above content in a file named app.cs in the same local directory
 Compile using
 ```powershell
 C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe .\app.cs /r:PMCG.Messaging.Client.dll /r:PMCG.Messaging.dll
 ```